De-Stress in Nature

 - Park in the Argonne Forest lot, the first right-hand turn after you enter Possum Creek.

-- Hike the 1.5-mile pink trail and/or the 1-mile blue trail, both of which can be accessed from the parking lot.
+- Hike the 1-mile blue trail, which can be accessed from the parking lot.

 - Possum Creek is home to a robust network of natural surface trails, fishing ponds, horseback riding trails, a small farm, a nature play area and other amenities that allow you to explore the outdoors.